Neal Goodman & Jennifer Horowitz

-Flipping the Cross-Cultural Training Program: Promoting Participant Pre-Training Learning
+Flipping The Cross-Cultural Training Program: Promoting Participant Pre-Training Learning Through Online Tools

 Presenter(s): Dr. Neal Goodman President, Global Dynamics Inc. and Jennifer Horowitz, Vice President of Communications, Global Dynamics Inc.

 Description: Is it possible to provide the intercultural learning and development that usually would take place in a classroom environment and flip it so the content is provided before the class ever meets?
 The value of classroom instruction is the spontaneity and serendipitous learning that cannot be replicated in an online e-learning classroom.
 But it is possible to use online tools for their maximum benefit and still retain the value of interpersonal interaction.
 In this session, participants will learn about a new model for acquiring cultural competence, using online tools in advance of intercultural training courses.
 We will discuss how this impacts the classroom dynamic with an enhanced focus on simulated business scenarios; individual, team, and organization action planning; and applications and innovations.
 In our interactive session, participants will break into small groups and brainstorm applications of a model in which asynchronous and synchronous learning blends the best of both worlds.